Tower Locator Help

 set of services present on a tower.
 This is less common today as most

-service is 3G and LTE and most phones support both protocols on all common
+service is LTE and most phones support all common frequencies.
+The

 The tower may not provide a simple large circular coverage footprint.
 It may be a very narrow short range